 England Passport and Visa Information

-A student visa is official permission by a foreign government to live and study in that country.
+A Student Visa is official permission by a foreign government to live and study in that country.
 It typically comes in the form of a stamp that is inserted directly into your passport.
-A student visa is required for all semester and yearlong students.
-A semester student will apply for a short-term student route visa visitor upon arrival in the UK.
-If you are doing an internship through your host university, you are required to apply for a Tier 4 General Student Visa.
+A Student Visa is required for all yearlong students and London Met students participating in an internship.

-Further information will be posted to your Student Gateway account in the Visa Guide, which you will receive about 4 months prior to the program start.
-Program Advisors in the Central Office are also available to answer any visa questions you may have.
+Further information will be posted to your USAC Student Gateway account in the Visa Guide, which you will receive after you have been accepted into your USAC program (typically four months prior to the program start).
+USAC Program Advisors in the Central Office are also available to answer any visa questions you may have.

 All costs related to obtaining a visa, including travel, are your responsibility.